AaltoSciComp/scicomp-docs/rse/portfolio.rst

 using Julia, but there were not sufficient introductory resources to prepare students for the course, nor any other resources to prepare them.
-Aalto RSE found an open-source course prepared by CSC (Finland's National Scientific Computing Center), improved it to handle the things needed by the undergraduate course, and successfully taught it on demand.
+Aalto RSE found an open-source course prepared by CSC (Finland's national scientific computing center), improved it to handle the things needed by the undergraduate course, and successfully taught it on demand.
 All course material is open source, so that others may also use it.
 Time spent: ~1 month.
 Benefit: Course given twice,